developerweb987/personal-assistant/README.md

-# 🤖 AI Personal Assistant — Schedule & Email Drafts (Gemini 2.5 Flash)
+# 🤖 AI Personal Assistant — Schedule & Email Drafts

 A smart **AI-powered personal assistant** built with **Python**, **Streamlit**, and **Gemini 2.5 Flash API** that helps you:
 - ✉️ Draft professional emails